bathyscapher/Metabarcoding-Pipeline-Building/0_BashIntroduction/README.md

 ## Handle files
 Now, let's handle some file in Bash.

-1. First, navigate to the home directory
+1. First, navigate to the home directory.
-1. Create a directory
+1. Create a directory.
-1. Enter this directory
+1. Enter this directory.
-1. Echo some text into a not-yet-existing file.
+1. `echo` some text into a not-yet-existing file.
 1. Use `more` or...
-1. ... `head` to show the content of a file
+1. ... `head` to show the content of a file.
 1. Copy the file
-1. To append text to a file use `echo` and `>>`
+1. To append text to a file use `echo` and `>>`.
-1. Show content of both files
+1. Show content of both files.
-1. Delete the first file
+1. Delete the first file.
 1. Navigate back to `home` ...
-1. ... and delete the directory `test`
+1. ... and delete the directory `test`.

 ```
 cd /home/